 The market share for whiskey is remarkable, estimated to reach $20.75 billion in 2025 and growing every year.
 It hasn’t enjoyed the recent surges that things like agave spirits have, but it’s remained a reliable and increasingly popular sipper in America.
 Makes sense, given the heritage of whisky in the U.S. and the fine work of some of the most famous brands in the land.

 Within the whiskey category, there are some great small-batch producers very much worth exploring.
 Some of the smallest distillers are making some of the most interesting liquid within the genre.
 But in terms of easy-to-access stuff, or the most popular whiskies around, there’s some quality to be enjoyed to.
 Here’s a breakdown of the most popular whiskies in the U.S.

 The Whiskey Classics

 Jack Daniel’s Tennessee Whiskey

 When an American first learns about whiskey, there’s a good chance it’s a brand impression of Jack Daniel’s Tennessee Whiskey.
+United States whiskey would not be what it is today without it.
 It’s odd, in a way, because America prides itself on bourbon, but it’s Jack’s affordable price, iconic branding, and incredibly smooth profile that makes this a quintessential whiskey in America.